 - Mad Scientist: He likes to experiment on lifeforms.

 - Misanthrope Supreme: Despite being a human himself, he sees normal humans as being inferior to the Bestials he created.

 - Moral Myopia: He tends to overlook that everything he hates in humanity are present in the Beastials, including the Knights.

-- Multiple-Choice Past: He claims to have emigrated from Earth after having become disgusted with mankind's decadence, but later episodes reveal he was a more-or-less normal guy before he experimented on his granddaughter to save her life and was kicked to the curb by his family.
+- Multiple-Choice Past: He claims to have emigrated from Earth after having become disgusted with mankind's decadence, but later episodes reveal he was a more-or-less normal guy already living on Counter-Earth before he experimented on his granddaughter to save her life and was kicked to the curb by his family.

 - Older Than They Look: Downplayed; although he does look like an older man, thanks to his white hair, he notes in the second episode that he came to Counter-Earth roughly 50 years ago, and as that would put him somewhere in his 80s at the youngest, he looks to be in fantastic shape.

 - Omnicidal Maniac: The finale sees him go off the deep end to rid himself of the Resistance, Spider-Man, the symbiotes, and ultimately humanity as a whole.